 - Turn on some praise music and spend time wholeheartedly worshiping Him.
 Music is such a phenomenal gift from God…thank Him for it!

 - Look for God in the details.
 He is there.
-I am constantly amazed how God orchestrates daily lives.
-I love it when he surprises me by turning a bad situation into a good one, or how if I’m out late, he always gives me an up front parking spot.
+I am constantly amazed how God orchestrates our daily lives.
+I love it when He surprises me by turning a bad situation into a good one, or how if I’m out late, He always gives me an up front parking spot.
 It’s fun to see how God works through daily life as well as the people who I know.

 - Learn a new skill you can use for God.
 I know a guy who learned how to paint gorgeously with chalk.
 He’d use his talent to share life stories of how God was working in his life.
 I also know a young lady who learned how to teach dance lessons.
 She offers discounted dance lessons through her church.

 - Start a ministry for God.
 Everybody has the ability to start a ministry.
 Look for a need, think of what you’re passionate about, ask God to show you what He’d like you to do and where He’d like for you to serve, and then go out and change the world.